 Let’s learn to Install ConfigMgr SSRS Reporting Services Point.
 We can make beautiful reports with the data collected by the Configuration Manager.
 SCCM has 500+ default reports those are available out of the box and ready to use.

-SQL Server Reporting Services (SSRS) is one of the requirements for SCCM CB reporting services point.
-The SQL reporting service is part of SQL server installation.
+SQL Server Reporting Services (SSRS) is one of the requirements for the SCCM CB reporting services point.
+The SQL reporting service is part of SQL Server installation.
 You can refer to SQL installation and SQL reporting service role installation details from the previous blog posts.
-1. SQL Server – Installation 2.
-SQL Server Database Migration.

 Reporting in ConfigMgr has the following dependencies: